DarssiniRamesh/sda-satellite-link-216445-217126/README.md

 How to run:

-- From the repository root (standardized entrypoint): uvicorn main:app --host 0.0.0.0 --port ${PORT:-3001}

-- From the DataPlaneService directory (this is how the preview runs): cd DataPlaneService uvicorn main:app --host 0.0.0.0 --port ${PORT:-3001}
+- From the repository root or the DataPlaneService directory (both supported): uvicorn main:app --host 0.0.0.0 --port ${PORT:-3001}

-- Using helper script:
+- Using helper script (installs dependencies on every run):
   PORT=3001 ./run.sh

-- Using bootstrap script with virtualenv (preview/dev): chmod +x bootstrap.sh
+- Using bootstrap script with virtualenv (installs dependencies on every start + preflight check): chmod +x bootstrap.sh
   PORT=3001 ./bootstrap.sh

-- Using Docker:
-  docker build -t dataplane:latest .
-  docker run -e PORT=3001 -p 3001:3001 dataplane:latest
+- Using Docker (bootstrap is the container entrypoint): docker build -t dataplane:latest . docker run -e PORT=3001 -p 3001:3001 dataplane:latest

 Environment:
-- Optional .env file at repo root (same directory as this README) for settings such as PORT, LOG_LEVEL, and APP_VERSION.
+- Optional .env file at the service root (same directory as this README) for settings such as PORT, LOG_LEVEL, and APP_VERSION.
 - PORT defaults to 3001 if not set.
-The Docker image, bootstrap.sh, and run.sh use ${PORT} when provided, otherwise default.
+You can override the port by setting the PORT environment variable:
+  - Example: PORT=8080 ./run.sh
+  - Example: PORT=8080 ./bootstrap.sh
+  - Example: docker run -e PORT=8080 -p 8080:8080 dataplane:latest

 Endpoints:
 - GET /healthz   -> 200 {"status":"ok"}